-Being an Irish Catholic in Regency England is challenging enough, without handling covert assignments for the Crown Princess, and running an exclusive parfumerie in Mayfair.
-It’s no wonder Claire Ryan has little time for men.
+Being an Irish Catholic in Regency England is challenging enough without handling covert assignments for the Crown Princess, and running an exclusive parfumerie in Mayfair.
+It’s no wonder Claire Ryan has little time for love.
 She leaves that sort of caper to her actress sister.

 Nicknamed ‘the lonely lord’, Alexander Lindsey has spent a decade spying for the King.
 He believes himself immune to surprises – until he meets Claire Ryan.
 Her wit and intellect impress him as much as her beauty and before long he’s investigating more than his assignment.

 Claire Ryan doesn’t swoon, and doesn’t blush – but when the Regent’s jewel is stolen, Irish Catholics are suspected.
 Then Claire’s informant turns up dead and reeking of scent, and the handsome Lord Lindsey turns up at The Soho Club.
 Investigating this case together seems an excellent way to keep an eye on him.